Author: kenny

 Finding Trout in a Lake

-For stocked trout lakes: fish near the stocking point (ask at the bait shop where the truck usually releases fish), near any inlets where fresh water enters, and along drop-offs where shallow flats meet deeper water.
+For stocked trout lakes: fish near the stocking point (ask at the bait shop or call the park office — they’ll usually tell you where the stocking truck releases fish), near any inlets where fresh water enters, and along drop-offs where shallow flats meet deeper water.
 Stocked fish hold in groups — if someone nearby is catching fish, move closer to their location.

 Finding Trout in a Stream